HicServices/RDMP/README.md

 ## Build

 You can build directly through Visual Studio (**2017 or later**) by opening HIC.DataManagementPlatform.sln.
-You will also need to install the DotNetCore 2.2 SDK.
+You will also need to install the dotnet5 SDK.
 The startup project for the main RDMP user interface is ResearchDataManagementPlatform.csproj.

 You can build from the command line with: